Article about Junior-Senior Gala in The Spectator

 Dr. Bright Former McPherson College Education Head, Will Speak

 One of the highlights of the Junior-Senior banquet is the fact that the Juniors have secured Dr. J.D.
 Bright, former McPherson college education head, as main speaker for the evening.
-The faculty and many students will remember this genia speaker as being a personality not lightly to be reckoned with, either on the speaker's bench or behind the teacher's desk.
+The faculty and many students will remember this genial speaker as being a personality not lightly to be reckoned with, either on the speaker's bench or behind the teacher's desk.

 This evening May 16, at 7:00 P.M., in the McCourt Hotel the junior class will entertain the senior class at the annual Junior-Senior banquet.
 The main theme of this gala occasion is, as runs the tide of all themes of such occasions at this particular season, a Mexican theme.
 Coronado will ride high once again as the juniors pay their last honors to Macollege seniors.
 Although the exact nature of the program could not be revealed, it promises to be a very interesting and attractive event.